 - Feel rushed into starting divorce proceedings because of pressure from family or friends to do so

 - Start divorce proceedings without either you or your divorce solicitor first informing your husband or wife of your intention to do so.
 That is because unless the situation is urgent it is normally better to let your partner know about the planned divorce proceedings as that reduces animosity and makes it easier for you to reach a financial settlement or agree on child custody and contact arrangements.

 Every separation is different and everyone reacts differently to a separation.
 That’s why there are no hard and fast rules on what you should or should not do if you separate from a partner or spouse.
 One of the best things that you can do is ensure that you are not rushed into making decisions and have the information you need to make informed decisions.
 A divorce solicitor can help you with that whether your separation is a trial separation or a permanent separation.

 The friendly and approachable divorce solicitors at Evolve Family Law talk to people who don’t know whether they want to separate or not as well as to husbands or wives who are very clear that divorce proceedings are the right path for them.
 Experienced family solicitors can help provide information on your separation options so that you make the best choices for you and your family.

-Evolve Family Law advises on separation and divorce proceedings, as well as temporary financial arrangements and long term financial settlements, child custody and contact and private client matters.
-For help with your family and private client law needs call Evolve Family Law on 0345 222 8 222 or complete our online enquiry form.
+Evolve Family Law provides legal help with separation and divorce proceedings, as well as temporary financial arrangements and long term financial settlements, child custody and contact and private client matters.
+For legal assistance with your family and private client law needs call Evolve Family Law or complete our online enquiry form.
 The Evolve Family Law offices are located in Whitefield, North Manchester and Holmes Chapel, Cheshire but we also offer remote meetings by appointment by video call or telephone.